gerph/riscos-presenter/rougol/speaker-notes.md

 Although I say the file is called `.robuild.yaml` on RISC OS that would be `/robuild/yaml`, and it might have a filetype of hex F74.

-In this example, from robuild-client itself, we set a single environment variable, and then give it 3 commands to run.
-Those are just CLI commands, so you could can do a lot more if you wanted - the `!BuildAll` is an Obey file, which builds the libraries and then uses them to build the tool.
+In this example, from `robuild-client` itself, we set a single environment variable, and then give it 3 commands to run.
+Those are just RISC OS CLI commands, so you can do a lot more if you wanted - `!BuildAll` is an Obey file, which builds the libraries and then uses them to build the tool.
 The final copy to the clipboard is how we communicate the output to the service.

 There's fuller documentation of the file format on the JFPatch-as-a-service website.